Ebook Walking Palestine 25 Journeys into the West Bank Stefan Szepsi foreword by Raja Shehadeh 9781566568609 Books

 This book is groundbreaking because of how it is has opened up the world of walking in Palestine for visitors.
 Tourism in Palestine is largely constrained to bus tours making quick visits to the Church of the Nativity in Bethlehem, which is such a pity considering the wealth of culture, hospitality and landscapes "off the beaten path" in the West Bank.

-• During a visit to the Westbank one is frequently reminded of the Israeli occupation with its military checkpoints, ugly separation wall/fence and the illegal Jewish colonies, which have been carved into this ancient land.
+Highly recommended for anyone visiting the Middle East who enjoys a brisk walk in the countryside. - During a visit to the Westbank one is frequently reminded of the Israeli occupation with its military checkpoints, ugly separation wall/fence and the illegal Jewish colonies, which have been carved into this ancient land.
 It is not easy to escape this harsh reality.

 There is however a different Palestine, one of beautiful, lovely landscapes, changing from season to season, filled with wadis, springs, rolling hills, arid landscapes with deserts.
 A Palestine, where one can see hillsides covered with beautiful flowers and lush green grass in Spring, contrasted by the starkness of the dry, arid landscape in Summer.
 An integral part of the landscape are the Palestinian villages and towns, connected to each other by ancient roads and dirt trails, leading along equally ancient agricultural terraces with olive and almond trees.
 And frequently one comes across beautiful ancient monuments.